anquanscan/sec-tools/README.md

 [wordpress_cve-2018-6389](https://github.com/m3ssap0/wordpress_cve-2018-6389): Tries to exploit a WordPress vulnerability (CVE-2018-6389) which can be used to cause a Denial of Service.
 [lm5](https://github.com/jmcph4/lm5): Simple and extensible fuzzer
 [awesome-asus-tinker-board](https://github.com/thyrlian/awesome-asus-tinker-board): A curated list of ASUS Tinker Board resources
 [gowitness](https://github.com/sensepost/gowitness): 🔍 gowitness - a golang, web screenshot utility using Chrome Headless
+[payloadkit](https://github.com/jordanjoewatson/payloadkit): An offensive security framework for writing payloads